 This course is offered for the non-biology major and is designed to develop an interest in the biological world of which he/she is a part.
 The fundamental principles of biology are covered and special consideration is given to ethical issues with a biological basis.
 Does not count towards a biology major.
-Lecture, 3 hours.
+Lecture, 3 hours; Laboratory, 1 hour.
 This course may satisfy the SALT Tier II requirement.

 1013 Environmental Biology (3) F

 A freshman-level course in environmental science.
-A study of the natural environment as it relates to ecology, ecosystems, human population growth, soil formation and conservation, biotechnology, toxicology, air and water quality, biodiversity, land use management, energy resources, and waste management.
+A study of the natural environment as it relates to ecology, ecosystems, human population growth, soil formation and conservation, biotechnology, toxicology, air and water quality, biodiversity, land use management, energy resources and waste management.
 Discussions will include the ethics and policy-making process related to these issues.
 Does not count towards a biology major.
 Lecture, 2 hours; Laboratory, 2 hours.
 This course may satisfy the SALT Tier II requirement.

 1134 Principles of Biology: Cell and Genetics (4) F, SP